 Wilmar is a tiny city located in the state of Arkansas.
 With a population of 383 people and just one neighborhood, Wilmar is the 257th largest community in Arkansas.
-Wilmar has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Wilmar has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, Wilmar isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wilmar are a mix of both white- and blue-collar jobs.
 Overall, Wilmar is a city of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Wilmar who work in law enforcement and fire fighting (16.30%), maintenance occupations (15.56%), and healthcare suport services (14.81%).

-Wilmar’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Wilmar’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wilmar has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wilmar a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small city, Wilmar does not have a public transit system used by locals to get to and from work.
+Wilmar is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Wilmar who are college-educated is close to the national average for all communities of 21.84%: 19.51% of the adults in Wilmar have a bachelor's degree or advanced degree.